 YES __ NO__ There are working smoke alarms on every level.

-YES __ NO__ The smoke alarms are cleaned regularly and tested once a month.
+YES __ NO__ Clean the smoke alarms regularly and test once a month.

 YES __ NO__ Portable fire extinguishers are available and family members know how to use them properly.

 YES __ NO__ You have a home escape plan and practice it regularly.

 YES __ NO__ Combustibles such as clothes, curtains and furniture are away from stoves and heaters.

 YES __ NO__ Test Heating appliances every year.

 YES __ NO__ All alternative heating devices used are Underwriters Laboratories (U.L.) approved.

 YES __ NO__ Install Carbon monoxide detectors in a central location outside each sleeping area and on every level of the home.

 YES __ NO__ Electric cords are not worn, frayed or damaged.